summer

 We’re approaching the middle of July, which means one thing to fruit-lovers: Those seductively fragrant peaches you’ve been waiting for are here.
 We’ve already shared a few tips to help you pick the best peaches of the lot, but it’s just as important you know how to store them when you get home.
 The answer all depends on how ripe the peaches are and when you plan to use them.
 Here’s what you need to know.

-Storing Peaches That Aren’t Quite Ripe Yet
+The Best Way to Store Peaches That Aren’t Quite Ripe Yet

 When peaches are firm to the touch and lack their signature sweet fragrance, they need a few more days to ripen before they’re ready to eat.
-Until then, the best place to store them is on the counter at room temperature.
-Keep them unwashed, and place then stem-side down, preferably in a single layer to avoid bruising.
+Follow these tips to store them until they’re ready to eat:

-Ripe peaches are best when eaten right away, but if you have more than you can eat in a single sitting, stash them in the refrigerator for up to a couple days.
+• Stash them in the refrigerator for up to a couple days.
 The cool temperature slows down ripening and prevents the peaches from quickly spoiling.
 It’s worth noting, however, that extended time in the fridge will dehydrate the fruit, making the texture less appealing.
-If it gets to that point, make peach butter.
+If it gets to that point, you can always make peach butter.

 If you have more peaches than you can possibly eat before they start to spoil or the skin gets wrinkly, the best place to store them is in the freezer.
 Ripe (not mushy) peaches are best for freezing.
-Peel the peaches, slice them into wedges, then freeze them on a baking sheet or plate before transferring them to a freezer bag.
-They’ll keep well for months, retaining their sweet flavor and orange hue.
-Defrost them as needed for anything from smoothies to cobblers to pies.